dilbert007/dist/README.md

   * Escape key
     Stops the image or video.
   * Space bar
-    Switch between hide and show image in the player.
+    Play / pause the player.

 **New Features**